-When it comes to location, the highest average paycheck ($120K annually) can be spotted in Memphis, Tenn.; the company's headquarter city of Northfield, Ill. ($108K), Jacksonville, Fla. (around $75K), and Chicago, Ill. (approximately $72K) are the next top-paying cities.
+When it comes to location, the highest average paycheck ($120K annually) can be spotted in the company's headquarter city of Northfield, Ill.; Jacksonville, Fla. ($75K), Madison, Wisc. (approximately $75K), and Chicago, Ill. (about $71K) are the next top-paying cities.
 On the lower end is Granite City, Ill. at around $57K.
-By state, the highest pay levels are found in California, where the average Kraft Foods, Inc. workers in California earn the most — $93K per year on average.
+By state, the highest pay levels are found in California, where the average Kraft Foods, Inc. pays its California employees the most; the pay rate there is $92K per year.

 Years of Experience